The Broken Windows Theory Applies to Technical Debt: Abstract

 \textbf{Objective}: To empirically investigate the causal relationship between the TD density of a system and the propensity of developers to introduce new TD during the extension of that system.

 \textbf{Method:} The study used a mixed-methods research strategy consisting of a controlled experiment with an accompanying survey and follow-up interviews.
-The experiment had a total of 29 developers of varying experience levels completing a system extension tasks in an already existing systems with high or low TD density.
-The solutions were scanned for TD, both manually and automatically.
-Six of the subjects participated in follow-up interviews, where the results were analyzed using \emph{thematic analysis}.
+The experiment had a total of 29 developers of varying experience levels completing system extension tasks in already existing systems with high or low TD density.

-\textbf{Result}: The analysis revealed significant effects of TD level on the subjects' tendency to re-implement (rather than reuse) functionality, choose non-descriptive variable names, and introduce other \emph{code smells} identified by the software tool SonarQube, all with at least $95\%$ credible intervals.
-Additionally, the developers appeared to be, at least partially, aware of when they had introduced TD.
+\textbf{Results}: The analysis revealed significant effects of TD level on the subjects' tendency to re-implement (rather than reuse) functionality, choose non-descriptive variable names, and introduce other \emph{code smells} identified by the software tool \textsf{SonarQube}, all with at least $95\%$ credible intervals.

-\textbf{Conclusion}: Three separate significant results along with a validating qualitative result combine to form substantial evidence of the BWT's applicability to software engineering contexts.
-This study finds that existing TD has a mayor impact on developers propensity to introduce new TD of various types during development.
-While mimicry seems to be part of the explanation it can not alone describe the observed effects.
+\textbf{Conclusions}: Three separate significant results along with a validating qualitative result combine to form substantial evidence of the BWT's existence in software engineering contexts.
+This study finds that existing TD can have a major impact on developers propensity to introduce new TD of various types during development. }